The Institute for Family Health and Well-Being

-IFHWB is designed to help individuals, couples, families, and organizations align with living a virtuous life, which is a life consistent with the virtues identified by Aristotle who lived 350 years before Jesus.
-Considered to be one of the world's greatest philosophers, Aristotle identified the four cardinal virtues, which are prudence, or practical wisdom; temperance, or self-control; fortitude, or courage; and justice, or doing the right and good thing.
+IFHWB is designed to help individuals, couples, families, and organizations align with living a virtuous life, which is a life consistent with the virtues identified by Aristotle and integrated into St. Paul's writings.
+The four cardinal virtues which are prudence, or practical wisdom; temperance, or self-control; fortitude, or courage; and justice, or doing the right and good thing.

 Catholic families, and Christian families, are perfectly situated to live a virtuous life:

 Living a virtuous life is a decision - it does not happen by accident.
 By choosing to align their lives with the teachings of Jesus Christ, as well as the Traditions of the Church, Catholic families, and Christian families, are in a unique position to influence the culture in a positive, uplifting, and holy way.

-Please think about the following questions to help you and your family live a virtuous life:
+Please think about the following statements to help you and your family live a virtuous life:

 2.)
 The virtuous life is our pathway to heaven.

 3.)
 We must stand firmly for what you know is right and good.

 4.)
-Teaching virtuous living to your children through being a good example.
+We must teach virtuous living to our children through being a good example.

 5.)
-What is a virtuous family and how do we encourage our children to make good decisions?
+A virtuous family encourages the children to make good decisions.